giampaolo/psutil/docs/devguide.rst

 ---------------------

 - psutil makes extensive use of C extension modules, meaning a C compiler is required, see :doc:`install instructions <install>`.
-Once you have a compiler installed run:
+Once installed run:

   .. code-block:: bash

      git clone git@github.com:giampaolo/psutil.git
-     make install-sysdeps      # install gcc and python headers make install-pydeps-test  # install python deps necessary to run unit tests make build
+     make install-sysdeps      # install gcc and python headers make install-pydeps-test  # install test dependencies
+     make build
      make install
      make test

-- ``make`` (and the accompanying `Makefile`_) is the designated tool for building, installing, running tests, and general development tasks, including on Windows (see later).
+- ``make`` (via the `Makefile`_) is used for building, testing and general development tasks, including on Windows (see below):

   .. code-block:: bash

-     make clean                # remove build files
+     make clean
-     make install-pydeps-dev   # install all development deps (ruff, black, coverage, ...) make test                 # run tests
+     make install-pydeps-dev   # install dev deps (ruff, black, coverage, ...) make test
-     make test-parallel        # run tests in parallel (faster) make test-memleaks        # run memory leak tests make test-coverage        # run test coverage
+     make test-parallel
+     make test-memleaks
+     make test-coverage
-     make lint-all             # run linters
+     make lint-all
-     make fix-all              # fix linters errors
+     make fix-all
      make uninstall
      make help

-- To run a specific unit test:
+- To run a specific test:

   .. code-block:: none

      make test ARGS=tests/test_system.py

-- Do not use ``sudo``. ``make install`` installs psutil as a limited user in "edit" / development mode, meaning you can edit psutil code on the fly while you develop.
+- Do not use ``sudo``. ``make install`` installs psutil in editable mode, so you can modify the code while developing.

-- If you want to target a specific Python version:
+- To target a specific Python version:

   .. code-block:: none

      make test PYTHON=python3.8

 Windows
 -------

-- The recommended way to develop on Windows is to use ``make``, just like on UNIX systems.
+- The recommended way to develop on Windows is to use ``make``.
-- First, install `Git for Windows`_ and launch a **Git Bash shell**.
-This provides a Unix-like environment where ``make`` works.
+- Install `Git for Windows`_ and launch a **Git Bash shell**, which provides a Unix-like environment where ``make`` works.
-- Once inside Git Bash, you can run the usual ``make`` commands:
+- Then run:

   .. code-block:: bash

      make build
      make test-parallel

 .. _devguide_debug_mode: